What we do

 Reflection. observation. presence of mind.

-Just as a fitness regime helps strengthen the body through physical exercise, Nibbuti's mind-body practices helps strengthen practitioners' minds through mental education and exercise.
-The simple, evidence-based techniques are universal, enhancing one's quality of life through deliberate development of reflection, concentration, observation, and presence of mind.
+Just as a fitness regime helps strengthen the body through physical exercise, Buddhist discipline helps strengthen the mind through mental exercise.
+The Buddha's teachings and techniques are universal, enhancing one's quality of life through deliberate development of wisdom, mindfulness and compassion.
 Think of it as a set of mobile tools for everyday life.

 Ancient practice.
 Modern application.

-For thousands of years, people have cultivated positive emotions through the practice of meditation.
-Now, through technologies life neuroimaging and genomics, scientists from Harvard, Stanford and Johns Hopkins, among others, are proving what meditators learned through observation and experience alone: Meditation enhances brain function, develops awareness, regulates emotions, and improves general health.
+For thousands of years, people have cultivated positive emotions through Buddhist education, meditation, and mindfulness.
+Now, through technologies like neuroimaging and genomics, scientists from Harvard, Stanford and Johns Hopkins, among others, are proving what Buddhist practitioners learned through teachings, observation and experience alone: Contemplative practices can increase brain function, develop awareness, regulate emotion, and improve general health.

 where our story begins

 Nibbuti's mission is simple: Peace, happiness and the allayment of suffering.
 Our founder, Flavia Wagner, made this her life's purpose while being held hostage in Darfur, Sudan.
-Upon her release, she discovered a mental training designed to accomplish just that.
+Upon her release, she discovered a mental education and training designed to accomplish just that.